 A Decent Bundle

-You’ll be able to buy the TX Leather Edition bundle which includes the wheel, wheel base and T3PA pedal set.
-In short, you’ll be getting a whole racing sim set-up for that neat little price.
-But honestly, I’d pay that and some more for just the wheel and wheel base.
+You’ll be able to buy the TX Leather Edition bundle, which includes the wheel, wheel base and T3PA pedal set.
+In short, you’ll be getting a whole sim racing setup for one relatively affordable.
+However, the pedals are a little lacking compared to the wheel itself, so we recommend upgrading these to the T-LCMs, as they’re some of the best sim racing pedals for Xbox.

-Unlike some of the other wheels that Thrustmaster offers, the wheel rim is entirely made out of metal and covered with that slick leather, so the whole thing just feels weighty and satisfying to drive with.
+Unlike some of the other wheels that Thrustmaster offers, the TX wheel rim is entirely made out of metal and covered with slick leather, so the whole thing just feels weighty and satisfying to drive with, and it’s suitable for beginners and more advanced racers alike.

 - Great bundle